naramore/vow/README.md

 Vow is a data specification library inspired by [clojure.spec](https://clojure.org/guides/spec).

-Documentation, examples, and how tos can be found at https://hexdocs.pm/vow.
+Documentation, examples, and tutorials can be found at https://hexdocs.pm/vow.

 ## Installation